jbienz/ReGlass/docs/GameSettings.md

 # Game Settings
 This page includes the settings necessary to get ReGlass working with various games.
-If the game you want to play isn't in the list below, check the [Game Settings Discussion][GameSettingsDisc] to see if anyone there has found them.
-Finally, you can visit the [Find Settings](FindSettings.md) page to learn how to figure these settings for yourself.
+If the game you want to play isn't listed below, check the [Game Settings Discussion][GameSettingsDisc] to see if anyone has it working.
+Finally, you can visit the [Find Settings](FindSettings.md) page to learn how to configure a new game yourself.

 ## Games